canokeys/canokey-stm32/README.md

 ## Hardware

-Current implementation is based on STM32L423KC MCU, which features a Cortex-M4 processor, 256KiB Flash, 64 KiB SRAM, and a full-speed USB controller.
+Current Canokey implementation is based on STM32L423KC MCU, which features a Cortex-M4 processor, 256KiB Flash, 64 KiB SRAM, and a full-speed USB controller.

+### Canokey NFC-A

+This official hardware design features a USB Type-A plug, NFC antenna and touch sensing.
+It's an open-source hardware design.
+Schematics and PCB design files are published at [canokey-hardware](https://github.com/canokeys/canokey-hardware).

+### NUCLEO-L432KC (Development Board)
 For demonstration purposes, you may run this project on the [NUCLEO-L432KC](https://os.mbed.com/platforms/ST-Nucleo-L432KC/) development board with the following hardware connection:

 - D2 (PA12) <-> USB D+
 - D10 (PA11) <-> USB D-
 - GND <-> USB GND
 - 5V <-> USB Power

+The NFC and touch sensing functions are unavailable on NUCLEO board.

-The micro USB port on board is for ST-LINK, do not confuse it with USB signal pins.
+**The micro USB port on board connects to ST-LINK.
+Do not confuse it with USB signal pins of MCU.**

 ## Build and test
 ### Build the Firmware